rasif-sahl/SCSS-shortcuts/README.md

 # SCSS Shortcuts

-This is an simple project that will help developers to find short-cuts when developing complex systems using SCSS.

-And to demonstrate how each section is worked we have used the react framework.

-But you can use the required piece of code in any project you are using.
-(But first according to the project you will have to install the SCSS dependencies)
+This project is designed to assist developers in finding shortcuts when working on complex systems using SCSS.
+It employs the React framework to illustrate the functionality of each section.
+However, you can easily incorporate the necessary code into any project, provided that you install the required SCSS dependencies."

-## How to set-up this project in your local mashing
+## How to set up this project in your local mashing

 * First install npm globally
 * and then `Fork` the repo.